 Is space at a premium in your office?
 If so, it may be time to ditch your closed-off kitchen in order to gain some extra space.

-You may have lost formal meeting rooms and a place for staff to gather as a result of rapid growth or subletting but replanning at how all your space is used could result in a roomier, more comfortable office.
+You may have lost formal meeting rooms and a place for staff to gather as a result of rapid growth or subletting but using an office design London to replan how your space is used could result in a roomier, more comfortable office.

 Bringing the kitchen in from the cold

-Has it occurred to you that ditching your shut off, enclosed kitchen in favour of an open plan design may increase your working area?
-It’s true.
+A well-planned commercial office refurbishment may allow you to ditch your shut off, enclosed kitchen in favour of an open plan design may increase your working area.
 The kitchen is transforming itself into a meeting space, a boardroom and convivial place to hang out.
 The benefits of a central, open plan kitchen were celebrated in a recent Telegraph article, highlighting how they promote the ‘one big family’ vibe, spur on collaborative ways of working and provide staff with a welcome break from screens.

 Want to work out the cost of an interior design project?

 Our refurbishment cost calculator allows you to generate a guide figure in seconds.

 The revolution is part of a more agile way of working – where office layout designs are created to yield as much flexible work space as possible.
 This means incorporating a kitchen into your main floor.